numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 - If low values are clustered, then we will look for maximizing the declustered mean.
 - If high values are clustered, then we will look for minimizing the declustered mean.

 Anyway, it is a little more complicated than just mazimizing or minimizing a value.
 Better results were obtained by just picking the coarse grid of sampling, for further  details I encourage you to read some bibliography of Professor Michael Pyrcz **Declustering and Debiasing** .
-In this post, we will show the case maximizing the declustered mean.
+In this post, we will show the case minimizing the declustered mean.

 ```python